 Poplar Point Pumping Station Project

-Construction is underway on the 55 million gallon per day Poplar Point Pumping Station (PP-PS), which is situated between South Capitol Street, Suitland Parkway and the Anacostia Freeway in southeast DC.
-The new Pumping Staton will replace the original Poplar Point Pumping Station which has served the District since 1915.
-The PP-PS will handle sewage flows from much of southeast DC.
-Sewage will flow by gravity to the PP-PS through the existing Anacostia Main Interceptor, where it will be "lifted" and discharged into the major sewers that deliver flow to Blue Plains Advanced Wastewater Treatment Plant.
-At that point, sewage collected from this area of the District will be treated and discharged to the Potomac River.
-The PP-PS will incorporate green design elements such as photovoltaic solar panels, an extensive green roof and green infrastructure incorporated into the landscape.
+Construction was completed on the 55 million gallons per day Poplar Point Pumping Station (PP-PS), which is situated between South Capitol Street, Suitland Parkway and the Anacostia Freeway in southeast DC.
+The new Pumping Staton replaced the original Poplar Point Pumping Station which served the District beginning in 1915.
+The PP-PS handles sewage flows from much of southeast DC.
+Sewage flows by gravity to the PP-PS through the existing Anacostia Main Interceptor, where it will be "lifted" and discharged into the major sewers that deliver flow to Blue Plains Advanced Wastewater Treatment Plant.
+The PP-PS incorporates green design elements such as photovoltaic solar panels, an extensive green roof and green infrastructure incorporated into the landscape.

 Scope of Work

 - Construction of a new 55 million gallon per day sewage pumping station

 - Construction of a new Anacostia Main Interceptor Diversion Sewer to convey flow to the pumping station